Turning a great reputation into business

 It should be at a frequency they’d like and the content you use, from the bank you are building, should be very relevant to their interests/situation.
 Remember to select the medium, content and style that they are most likely to interact with – use contact with them to find out their preferences and build a dialogue.

-If you are planning to do email communications, do ensure you have their approval as the forthcoming General Data Protection Regulation changes will require you to be able to prove they actively opted into your communication.
+If you are planning to do email communications, do ensure you have their approval in line with the latest Privacy legislation.

 Be visible by being active